4k4xs4pH1r3/android/AndroidLab_Installation_In_Parrot_Security_OS.md

 #
 This idea is based in this great good guide https://guardianproject.info/2017/03/13/build-android-apps-with-debian-apt-install-android-sdk/
 #
+#
+#
+#
+With Android SDK Manager and Android Studio U 'll be able to emulate Android
+#
+#
+#
+#
+#
-#Just follow the next steps, from your terminal
+So Just follow the next steps, from your terminal
 #
 #
 # Step 1